kydoc/kisi_test/Standalone Fail Safe Electric Lock.md

 ![The Controller](https://help.kisi.io/hc/article_attachments/360052318934/Standalone_fail_safe_maglock.PNG)

-R In addition consult your device's product documentation before proceeding.

 Before you begin, please refer to the [Kisi controller pro documentation](https://help.kisi.io/hc/en-us/sections/115002573127-Kisi-Controller-Pro-1-1-)  for assistance in correctly identifying the controller components, and for help in setting up the controller.
-In addition, conslt the product documentation for your electric lock to ensure that you choose the correct voltage, and for help in correctly identifying the wires.
+In addition, consult the product documentation for your electric lock to ensure that you choose the correct voltage, and for help in correctly identifying the wires.

 * Start by connecting the positive wire to the correct voltage position on the first relay.
 The negative wire should then be connected to NC (Normally Closed).
 Following this, connect a jumper wire from Common (COM) to Ground (GND).
 * Connect the black wire from the supplied power source to Ground (GND), and the white wire to the 24V position.
 When the device has power a blue LED should light up.